← Back to Species Directory

 Dermochelys coriacea

-Dermochelys coriacea is a large migratory sea turtle that specializes on gelatinous prey such as jellyfish and siphonophores.
+Dermochelys coriacea is the largest living sea turtle and is specialized for feeding on gelatinous zooplankton such as jellyfish and siphonophores.

 Ecoregions